Annabelle Wallis: 2013–2017: Peaky Blinders and blockbusters

 Wallis starred as Grace Burgess in the BBC drama Peaky Blinders from 2013 to 2016.
-Her role allowed her to be "believable in a strong, female, alpha role."
 The series received critical and public acclaim.

 In 2014, she joined The Conjuring Universe with a leading role in the horror film Annabelle, directed by John R. Leonetti and produced by James Wan.
 The film was a box-office success but received negative reviews.
 However, critics praised Wallis's performance, and she was nominated at the 2015's MTV Movie & TV Awards for Best Scared-As-S**t Performance.
 She returned as Mia Form in Annabelle: Creation (2017).

 In 2014, she also portrayed Muriel Wright, the original Bond girl, on the mini-series Fleming: The Man Who Would Be Bond alongside actor Dominic Cooper.

-In 2016, she starred in the action comedy film The Brothers Grimsby, the drama Come and Find Me and the psychological thriller war film Mine.
+In 2016, she starred in the action comedy film Grimsby, the drama Come and Find Me and the psychological thriller war film Mine.

 In 2017, Wallis joined the Dark Universe created by Universal Pictures and starred as archaeologist Jenny Halsey in The Mummy, a reboot of The Mummy franchise.
 Wallis did almost all of her stunts herself including a Zero-G scene that almost killed her.
 The film received negative reviews and was a box office bomb.
 The same year she joined Guy Ritchie's King Arthur: Legend of the Sword.